ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab03.md

 Step 7: Submit to github
 -----------------------------

-Follow the instructions on submitting to github via the command line as delineated in lab02 to submit your code.
+To submit, use the command line tools `git add`, `git commit` and `git push`.
+You must only push working versions of your code.
 Make sure your code is pushed to git by navigating to your repo on github.com and viewing your latest changes.

+Congratulations on finishing lab 3!!!
+Hope you had fun with turtle graphics!